storacha/RFC/rfc/github-org-migration.md

     - It SHOULD NOT be migrated.
 - [ ] [js-client](https://github.com/filecoin-saturn/js-client)
     - The official JavaScript client for Filecoin Saturn.
 Used by [browser-client](https://github.com/filecoin-saturn/browser-client).
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [roadmap](https://github.com/filecoin-saturn/roadmap)
     - Saturn's old project roadmap.
     - It SHOULD be archived.
     - It SHOULD NOT be migrated.
 - [ ] [contracts](https://github.com/filecoin-saturn/contracts)
     - Saturn's smart contract tooling and the cli to deploy payouts.
-    - It MUST be migrated.
+    - It SHOULD be migrated.
 - [ ] [zk-fraud](https://github.com/filecoin-saturn/zk-fraud)
     - A tentative project to create a simple zk circuit which replicates the fraud detection algorithm on node logs
     - AFAICT this is not being used